kevinjdonohue/AntergosLinux/README.md

 As a novice to installing and configuring Linux, I thought I'd capture my experience of installing Antergos so that when I need to do another installation, I'll have some notes handy.

-Although I'm referencing Antergos Linux specifically in this guide, my guess is that many of the steps, tools, etc. may be relevant to installing other distros.
+Although I'm referencing Antergos Linux specifically in this guide, my guess is that many of the steps, tools, etc. may be relevant to installing other distributions.

 ## Preparing for the install

 1. Download Live ISO
-2. Verify md5 of ISO
+1. Verify md5 of ISO
-3. Use Bash or Etcher to create a bootable USB from the ISO
+1. Use Bash or Etcher to create a boot-able USB from the ISO

 In order to install Antergos on my Thinkpad, I first created and verified (md5) a fresh copy of the [Antergos Live ISO](https://antergos.com/download/antergos-live-iso/) on a USB flash drive.

 In order to verify the ISO you downloaded before creating a Live USB, generate and compare the md5 of the ISO.
-Here's how to do that via a shell in Linx:
+Here's how to do that via a shell in Linux:

 ```shell